Gateway configuration

 }

 Default workspace: ~/.openclaw/workspace.
-In production, set this to a persistent volume — not inside a Docker container’s ephemeral layer.
+In production, set this to a persistent volume — not inside an ephemeral container layer.

 channels

 Configures each channel provider.
-See the channel setup guides for provider-specific credentials and tokens.
+See the channel guides for credentials.

 {